Skip to content

 -All

-Optionally get all environment variables from all targets.
+Optionally get all environment variables from all targets or all environment variables from one specified target.
 Process ID and process name will be included for process environment variables.

 Type: SwitchParameter